BarakMeyouhas/my-taskflow/docs/TaskFlow_UserRegistration_Architecture.md

 - Regional email service endpoints
 - Disaster recovery capabilities

+### 5. **Configuration Management**
+- Azure Key Vault integration
+- Environment-specific configuration
+- Automated configuration validation

 ---

 ## Summary

 The TaskFlow user registration system implements a robust, scalable architecture that ensures users are registered successfully while providing a seamless post-processing experience.
 By separating concerns between the API (user creation) and Azure Functions (post-processing), the system achieves high reliability, maintainability, and user satisfaction.

+**⚠️ CRITICAL LESSON**: The most common cause of Azure Functions not working is **missing or incorrect configuration in Application settings**.
+Always verify these settings before debugging code:

+1. **AzureWebJobsStorage**: For queue processing
+2. **AzureCommunicationServicesConnectionString**: For email service
+3. **APPLICATIONINSIGHTS_INSTRUMENTATIONKEY**: For monitoring

 The implementation follows Azure best practices, includes comprehensive error handling and retry logic, and provides full observability through structured logging and monitoring.
 This architecture serves as a solid foundation for future enhancements and scaling requirements.

+**Remember**: In Azure, 80% of "broken" functions are actually configuration issues, not code problems.
+Always check your connection strings first!